amitxv/PC-Tuning/docs/post-install.md

 - Ensure your resolution is configured properly by typing ``rundll32.exe display.dll,ShowAdapterSettings`` in ``Win+R``

-- On systems with an NVIDIA GPU, you can enable the ``override the scaling mode set by games and programs`` for consistent scaling behavior across applications and desktops

 ## Install Open-Shell (Windows 8+)

 - Download and install [Open-Shell](https://github.com/Open-Shell/Open-Shell-Menu).
 Only install the ``Open-Shell Menu``